hyphz/hyphz.github.io/data/texts.md

 **Effect:** If the target attempts to move on its next turn, it must make a Saving Throw.
 If it fails, it falls Prone.
 @@Margul'sToxicMissile1+
-**Effect:** Target takes 1 Ongoing Damage and loses one point of Resistance if it has any (save ends).
+**Effect:** On a failed save, the target is Vulnerable 1 until the end of the encounter.
 @@Margul'sToxicMissile5+
 **Effect:** On a failed save, the target is Vulnerable 1 until the end of the encounter.
 @@TheExcellentPrismaticSpray1+